 While the northern half of the lake is open to fishing and smaller watercraft (meaning sailboats, hand-propelled boats, and motorboats with engines 10-horsepower and smaller,) the southern half of the lake is designated as a nature preserve, making the main attractions at the park bird watching and the stunning views of Longs Peak and the surrounding mountains on the horizon over the lake.

 Picturesque boardwalks and gazebos extend into the lake and provide perches for viewing the 350+ species of birds that have been identified in the park.
-Winter visitors to the park also often see bald eagles as several nest in the area during the colder months.
-Hikers and runners can also take advantage of a 9 mile trail encircling the lake for a more intimate park experience.
+Winter visitors to the park also often see bald eagles as several nests in the area during the colder months.
+Hikers and runners can also take advantage of a 9-mile trail encircling the lake for a more intimate park experience.

 Boyd Lake State Park

 About an hour straight north of Denver, and just northwest of charming Loveland is another fantastic option for anyone looking to spend time on the water, Boyd Lake State Park.
-Originally created by combining two neighboring lakes for irrigation purposes, Boyd Lake, at 1,700 acres, is one of the largest lakes along the northern Front Range.
-The area around the lake was designated as a wildlife refuge in 1958 and was transitioned to a state maintained recreation area by 1963.
+Created by combining two neighboring lakes for irrigation purposes, Boyd Lake, at 1,700 acres, is one of the largest lakes along the northern Front Range.
+The area around the lake was designated as a wildlife refuge in 1958 and was transitioned to a state-maintained recreation area by 1963.

 As the name implies, the park centers around Boyd Lake making boating, fishing, and swimming the main attractions at the park.
 One unique and convenient feature of Boyd Lake State Park is that the trail along the western shore of the reservoir feeds directly into a trail network.
 This route extends throughout the city of Loveland.
 The trail access from the park to the town provides a perfect opportunity to explore the city by bike or foot after exploring the lake.

-The 148 RV camp sites available at the park make it a fantastic opportunity for weekend getaway while staying close to Denver and having all the conveniences of Loveland right at your doorstep.
-It also makes a great basecamp for exploring more of the northern front range.
+The 148 RV campsites available at the park make it a fantastic opportunity for a weekend getaway while staying close to Denver and having all the conveniences of Loveland right at your doorstep.
+It also makes a great base camp for exploring more of the northern front range.

 St. Vrain State Park